Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it gets a single usage limit by ID and returns its budget, threshold, grouping, and reset details.
-It distinguishes from sibling list_usage_limits by specifying return of full details.
+The description clearly states the action ('Get one usage limit by id') and specifies the returned data ('full budget, threshold, grouping, and reset details').
+It distinguishes itself from sibling tool list_usage_limits by referencing it for discovery.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.